 Take a look at the Twitter chart.
 Notice that from 2014 thru 2016 the stock was in a downtrend.
 However, there were periods where price action alone would indicate a potential bottom or reversal.
 However, every one of the bounce attempts failed and were actually textbook short opportunities.

 Now it’s easy to say this now, but how do could we know during this period that twitter was a sell?

 By the volume pattern.

-Now that you know what to look for, keep in mind what type of trend a stock or market is in and then analyze the volume pattern according to there parameters.
+Now that you know what to look for, keep in mind what type of trend a stock or market is in, and then analyze the volume pattern according to their parameters.

 - If stock in uptrend with positive volume pattern (accumulation): expect continuation of uptrend

 - If stock in downtrend with negative volume (distribution): expect continuation of downtrend

 - If stock in uptrend with negative volume (distribution): Expect reversal at some point

 - If stock in downtrend with positive volume (accumulation): Expect reversal at some point